 While this is an extra step, it’s the key and totally worth it.
 They are great on their own or wonderful served up with our creamy Instant Pot Creamy Italian Chicken.

 We started this journey over on our Instagram page where we share our entire journey as we made THREE different gluten-free sourdough starters.
-Each was very different in consistency but yielded almost the same end product.
+Each was very different in consistency and yielded a slightly different end product.

 One of the starters was extra tangy and sour in our crescent rolls.
 I now know it was because in that one, the hooch collected at the bottom and rarely got dumped out but rather stirred in.
 The other two starters made excellent rolls as well and neither even tasted of sourdough!

 But starting one is very simple.
 We’ve tried with brown rice only, a mix of my gluten-free flour and a Bob’s Red Mill 1-1 GF flour and all worked great but my family’s favorite was the brown rice starter.

 “Feed” your starter every 24 hours for the first seven days.
 We show you exactly how to take care of your gluten-free sourdough starter here.